- Information for the Class of 2018

 - Attendance at all Neuroscience seminars and comprehensive presentations (click links for schedules)

 - For the classes of 2015 and 2016: EITHER A) a comprehensive presentation (an oral presentation of a recent neuroscience article) followed by a comprehensive examination (answering questions that address material taught in prior neuroscience courses following the comprehensive presentation) OR B) a written examination.
 For the Classes of 2017 and beyond: a written examination.

 - See the Instructions for the senior comprehensive presentation and examination

 Passing Senior Comprehensives

-An inadequate oral presentation and/or inadequate answers during the oral examination may result in the student not satisfying the second or third components of their comprehensive examination.
-If the student exhibits unsatisfactory performance for either or both of these portions of the examination, the faculty will request the student to take a makeup comprehensive examination in the form of a written paper that addresses deficiencies encountered in either the oral presentation or question/answer portion of the comprehensive examination.
+An inadequate oral presentation/examination or an inadequate performance on the written exam may result in the student not satisfying the second components of their comprehensive examination.
+If the student exhibits unsatisfactory performance for this portion of the examination, the faculty will request the student to take a makeup comprehensive examination in the form of a written paper that addresses deficiencies encountered in either the oral presentation or question/answer portion of the comprehensive examination.